Tritium $\beta$-decay in pionless effective field theory: Numerical results

-As mentioned before, the matrix element of the Fermi transition at LO between $^3$H and $^3$H is 1 ({\it i.e.} $\alpha=0$).
-Similarly, we can calculate the matrix of the Gamow-Teller transition with $\alpha=0$.
-By definition:
+In contrast to the Fermi transition, the Gamow-Teller transition also involves two-body operators at NLO.
+The diagrams that contain a one-body weak interaction are coupled to $g_A$ and contain one ERE insertion up to NLO.
+The two-body diagrams are coupled to the two-body operators with prefactor $L_{1, A}$.
+By summing over all diagrams and comparing the resulting sum to the triton half-life, \cite{Chou}, $l_{1, A}$ can be extracted, as will be discussed later in Section~\ref{extraction}.
+We used the experimental input parameters shown in Tab. \ref{table_exp_data} for all numerical calculations.

-The NLO contributions to $\langle GT \rangle$ comes from the one-body NLO matrix elements and from the two-body matrix elements.
-These matrix elements are negative and their summation results in $\langle GT\rangle^{NLO}_{\alpha=0}<\sqrt{3}$.
-We have performed this calculation in two ways; one where $\alpha=0$ for both the scattering amplitude and the matrix element, and second where $\alpha= 0$ for the matrix element, but for different scattering lengths, similar to the Fermi case.
+We emphasize furthermore that in the absence of Coulomb interaction, the Fermi transition matrix element at LO is 1 ({\it i.e.,} $\alpha=0$).
+Similarly, the LO matrix element of the Gamow-Teller transition with $\alpha=0$ was easily found to be: